Symplectomorphism group relations and degenerations of Landau-Ginzburg models: Introduction

-We show concretely that degenerations of toric Landau-Ginzburg models correspond bijectively to possible runs of the minimal model program for toric varieties.
+For the mirror description, i.e. the corresponding structure on a mirror toric variety, this semi-orthogonal decomposition complements recent developments in the study of derived categories of toric varieties.
+Work of Bondal-Orlov \cite{bondal} and Kawamata \cite{kawamataderived} demonstrated relations between birational transformations coming from the minimal model program and semi-orthogonal decompositions.
+One goal of this paper is thus to supply a mirror $A$-model interpretation of Kawamata's work.
+In the toric case, the equivariant birational geometry is well-understood combinatorially, going back to the work of Reid \cite{Reid}, and is also dictated by the combinatorics of secondary polytopes.
+We show concretely that degenerations of LG models mirror to a toric variety $\mcx_\Sigma$ correspond bijectively to certain runs of the minimal model program for $\mcx_\Sigma$.
+The particular runs are those given by running the minimal model program with scaling.
 As a consequence we obtain a concise description of the mirrors of toric flips and toric divisorial contractions in terms of circuits.
 We conjecture that there is an equivalence of categories which restricts to this identification of semiorthogonal components, giving a clear picture of the geometry underlying homological mirror symmetry for toric DM stacks.
-We give evidence for this conjecture by computing ranks in $K$-theory, along the way extending results of Borisov-Horja \cite{borisovhorja}.
-We note that it is crucial to allow for toric stacks in the above minimal model process; this is consistent with Kawamata's results \cite{kawamataderived}.
-Moreover, our work implies that one dimensional strata on the bottom of the monotone path polytope correspond to Mori fiber spaces, two dimensional strata to Sarkisov links, three dimensional strata to relations between Sarkisov links, and so on.
+We give evidence for this conjecture by computing ranks in $K$-theory, extending results of Borisov-Horja \cite{borisovhorja}.

-The relationship between the minimal model sequences of $\mcx_\Sigma$ and the mirror $A$-model LG degenerations on $\mcx_\Sigma^{mir}$ is suggested by the theorem \ref{thm:mmps}, which in simple cases reduces to the following statement.
+We summarize the relationship between the minimal model sequences of $\mcx_\Sigma$ and the mirror $A$-model LG degenerations on $\mcx_\Sigma^{mir}$ in Theorem~\ref{thm:mmps}, which in simple cases reduces to the following statement.

-\begin{thm} The set of minimal model sequences of $\mcx_\Sigma$ for a Fano toric stack are in bijective correspondence with the set of mirror sequences to maximal degenerations of the superpotential on the mirror stack $\mcx_\Sigma^{mir}$.
+\begin{thm} The set of regular minimal model sequences for a Fano toric stack $\mcx_\Sigma$ are in bijective correspondence with the set of maximal degenerations of the LG models on the mirror stack $\mcx_\Sigma^{mir}$.
 Both are in bijective correspondence with vertices of a monotone path polytope $\Sigma_{\rho} (\psec{A})$. \end{thm}